 Holland Summer Enrichment Program in Biology @ IU

-Jim Holland Summer Enrichment Program (SEP) is an exciting opportunity for underrepresented high school students (9th, 10th, 11th grades) to broaden their horizons in genetics, evolution, environmental biology, molecular biology, plant sciences, and more.
+The Jim Holland Summer Enrichment Program (SEP) is an exciting opportunity for underrepresented high school students to broaden their horizons in genetics, evolution, environmental biology, molecular biology, plant sciences, and more.
 You'll attend lectures, take part in discussions, and participate in hands-on laboratory experiences.
 SEP activities are led by a dynamic and skilled team of Indiana University faculty members and Indiana high school teachers.
 You'll learn about scientific careers and how to prepare for a successful college experience.

 Exp: 05131995